mrusmanshahid/db_ops/Task_3/README.md

 batch_size: <no of records in each transaction>
 ```

+If needed, update `sql.py` with your desired sql configurations;

-`python main.py`
+Run `python3 main.py`

 ## Limitation
-The batch preparation column should be integer and indexed to avoid performance issues.
+Since the batches are being prepared using integer ranges so make sure to have integer column to filter records and have an indexed to avoid performance issues.